|

 Schönbrunn Palace in Vienna, Austria, is the castle in

-which Maria Theresa
+Maria Theresa

-installed her very own home cinema, then called the castle's
+had installed her very own home cinema, then called the castle's

-Why was the Treaty of Schönbrunn signed?
+Why was the Treaty of Schönbrunn Signed?

 After the defeat of the